PhuocDev/SimpleHotelManagementApp/README.md

 # SimpleHotelManagementApp
-A simple hotel management application that manages login and reservation accounts using Java 8 and SQLserver
+A simple hotel management application that manages (CRUD) login and reservation accounts using Java 8 and SQLserver